The Importance of Regular Veterinary Visits for Cavalier King Charles Spaniels

 Primarily, the genetic makeup of cavalier king charles spaniels renders them vulnerable to a host of health concerns:

-Cavaliers are particularly prone to heart conditions, conditions that affect knees and the joint of the hind legs, and certain eye conditions are also prevalent in the breed.
+Cavaliers are particularly prone to heart conditions, conditions that affect knees and the joints of the hind legs, and certain eye conditions are also prevalent in the breed.

 Ear checks are essential too, as their long, floppy ears can make them prone to infections.